ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

     \end{pmatrix}.
     $$

-# Soluzione analitica
+# Analytical Solution

--   La soluzione dipende dal determinante della matrice M:
+-   The solution depends on the determinant of the matrix M:

     $$
     \det M = \det